jchitpin/RECAP/README.md

 ### Options(\*)

 **-m, --method**
-Choose either *(e)qual* or *(u)nequal*. *Equal* distributes the treatment and control file reads into two equally sized re-mixed BED files. *Unequal* distributes the treatment and control file reads into two re-mixed BED files with the same read counts as the input files. *Unequal* is the recommended parameter.
+Choose either *equal* or *unequal*. *Equal* distributes the treatment and control file reads into two equally sized re-mixed BED files. *Unequal* distributes the treatment and control file reads into two re-mixed BED files with the same read counts as the input files. *Unequal* is the recommended parameter.

 **-b, --bootstrap**
 *Bootstrap* is the number of times the treatment and control files are re-mixed to generate re-mixed BED files.